-Although marijuana is lawful for recreational and medical use, it is still a controlled substance that can put you into trouble with the law.
+Although marijuana is lawful for recreational and medical use, it is still a controlled substance that can put you in trouble with the law.
 If you are under arrest for a marijuana-related offense, you must consult an attorney as soon as possible because laws surrounding these offenses are complex and constantly changing.

 Marijuana Laws at a Glance